krishnachaitanya0107/MemesApp/README.md

 # Memes_App

 # About
-A Simple App through which we can view memes and share memes with others .
+An Android App through which we can view and share memes with others .
-Made using Volley and Glide Library , also used https://meme-api.herokuapp.com/gimme for memes data .
+Made using Volley and Glide Library , also used https://meme-api.herokuapp.com/gimme API for generating a random meme image or gif everytime .

 # Tech / Frameworks used
 - Android studio